-- 1. When an employee is assigned Attorney Special Duty by the County, or Department Head, the employee shall be informed of the dates and inclusive hours of such assignment; the employee shall be compensated at the dollar amount that represents one-third (1/3) of his or her basic hourly rate for the salary schedule in effect as of February 1, 2013 for each hour worked in such assignment; and such compensation shall be paid in the pay period in which it is earned. - 2.
+- 1. When an employee is assigned Attorney Special Duty by the County, or Department Head, the employee shall be informed of the dates and inclusive hours of such assignment; the employee shall be compensated at the dollar amount that represents one-third (1/3) of his or her current hourly rate for each hour or partial hour worked in such assignment; and such compensation shall be paid in the pay period in which it is earned. - 2.
 Attorney Special Duty requires the employee so assigned: 1) to be ready to respond immediately to calls for service; 2) to be reachable by telephone; 3) to remain within a specified distance from his or her work location; and 4) to refrain from activities which might impair his or her ability to perform assigned duties.